CONNEX-AB-Delivery-System/DS-CSLTruck/README.md

-# Delivery System / Delivery Truck project with Gradle
+# Delivery System / CSL Truck project with Gradle

 ## About this project